josephzidell/joelang/DESIGN.md

 // this can be used in arrays
 [1, 2 if someCondition, 3] // array will either be [1, 2, 3] or [1, 3]

-// in tuples
-<1, 'fun', 3.14 if wantPie, false> // same idea

-// and in POJOs
-{a: 1, b: 2 if condition, c: 3} // `b` will not be in object if condition is false
-// if you want the property to always be there, use a ternary {a: 1, b: condition ?
-2 : 0, c: 3} // `b` will definitely be in object
 ```

 ## When